skydread1/portfolio/src/loicb/server/content/blog/cd-sl-p-method.md

 When you visit a website, clicking on the extension generate an alias with the name of the website with your custom domain such as `fireworks@poTatoes.me`.

-Personally, I toggle in the settings `Random Prefix Generation` with `random combination of 5 letters or digits` for suffix generator.
+Personally, I enable `Random Prefix Generation` in the settings, using `random combinations of 5 letters or digits` for the suffix generator.

-This allows us to add some extra characters to our generated alias such as `fireworks.42tu7@poTatoes.me` .
+This allows us to add extra characters to our generated alias, such as `fireworks.42tu7@poTatoes.me` .
 This is good practice because if one website leaks `reddit@poTaToes.me` , the spammer could easily guess what is our alias for Instagram (`instagram@poTaToes.me`), Facebook (`facebook@poTaToes.me`) and so on.

 Let’s remember that our public facing domain will be given to possibly hundreds of website/news letters etc. We can be sure that one of our aliases will be leaked at some point, so having these 5 random digits will prevent spammers from guessing our other aliases.